WarlightProgramming/cslbot/COMMANDS.md

 #### ALLOWED CLANS

-A comma-separated list of Warlight clan IDs of explicitly allowed clans.
+A semicolon-separated list of Warlight clan IDs of explicitly allowed clans.

 *Sample Args*: "10,20,30", "5"